BPLIM/Workshops/ExternalServer/External_Server_Manual.md

   - You can open it from **RedHat** \> **Applications** **Applications** \> **Utilities** \> **KWrite**.
 You can also launch 'KWrite' from the 'shell' by typing 'kwrite'

-  - In case the icon is not in your desktop, use Dolphin, move to folder '/opt/bplimext/stata15', and drag and drop the file 'xstata-mp' into the desktop
+  - In case the icon is not on your desktop, use Dolphin, move to folder '/opt/bplimext/stata15', and drag and drop the file 'xstata-mp' into the desktop